SanthoshKumarYadav/Task-Antstack-Request-Bill/README.md

 # Task-Antstack-Request-Bill
-Run the Python code in the terminal and will gwt the outcome needed.
+Run the Python code in the terminal and will get the outcome needed as per input given.